Wonders of Egypt: What’s Actually Worth Seeing

 6. Sail to Aswan via felucca

-Spend a little time in Abu Simbel when you're in Aswan.
-It's one of the most striking sights you will see in Egypt, consisting of two temples cut into the side of a mountain.
-It is roughly 300 kilometers from Aswan near the Sudanese border, and more than a dozen flights arrive and depart there every week.
-There will be ample time to fit this into your schedule because the flight takes less than an hour.
+You should visit Abu Simbel some time when in Aswan.
+It is one of the most striking views that you will have in Egypt as it is made up of the two temples that are hacked into the side of a mountain.
+It is about 300 kilometers away on Aswan towards the Sudanese border and over a dozen flights fly in and out of the destination in that region last week.
+This will not be time consuming since the flight will not take more than an hour.

 Sail to Aswan via felucca